cesaraaron/my-app-server/README.md

 When prompt:

-1. If you don't have a prisma server use a demo server.
+1. Use a demo server.

 2. If you haven't registered with Prisma Cloud before, the CLI will now open a browser window asking you to sign up.